ckb-js/lumos-doc/docs/preparation/setupsystem.md

 npm install --global yarn
 ```

-## Install dependencies for node-gyp
+## Install Dependencies for node-gyp

 Lumos relies on **node-gyp**, a cross-platform command-line tool for compiling native addon modules for *Node*.js.